kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/digione/README.md

 # 2025-11-13
 * added scripts to map biomarkers finding to observation
 * deleted obsolete scripts
+* added export of radiation therapy dict to medication codeable concept

 # 2025-11-06
 * remapped medications to medicationAdministration